I have a number of outside work interests. Life needs a balance.

 Scuba diving takes one into another universe – on the same planet but so different.
 I have dived in many parts of the world as a PADI diver, open water and advanced.
 To see the world of the coral reef is to enter another universe, of incredible colours, shapes, life and life forms.
 It is mesmerising and totally other worldly!
 Perhaps the greatest adrenalin rush was diving with sharks, and lots of them, off Long Island in the Outer Bahamas.
 None of the gross (cage) dives of some locations but an opportunity to see, at very close quarters, these incredible creatures.
 But equally impressive was diving with sea lions and seals in the Galapagos and diving with dolphins off Western Australia.
 Wow!!
 Life’s a beach – and then one dives.

 Back on dry land, I have been a life long supporter of the Saints, Southampton Football Club, and a season ticket holder at St Marys.
 Just occasionally the greatest football team in the world – occasionally!
 I remember, gulp, the days of Terry Paine and Ron Davies, through Mike Channon and Kevin Keegan and the greatest day of my life, 1 May 1976.
 Apart from a small point of learning very early in the day I had passed my Law Society exams, we beat Man U in the Cup Final, Bobby Stokes in the 83rd minute.
 I can still see the ball going into the goal, past Stepney, in slow motion.
 Great.
 Sadly after thirty years in the top division, we were relegated in 2005 then even down to the old Division 3!
 But with wonderful commitment from the Swiss saviour of the club, Marcus Liebherr, RIP, we came back to the Premiership in 2012 and had a few good seasons but have been dour and unattractive football for a couple of seasons.
-The days of the season ticket may be numbered
+The days of the season ticket were numbered anyway pre Covid and sadly decided to give it up a couple of yeas and now support from afar

 I love travel and holidays – hard work seems easier with a holiday coming up.
 I have been so fortunate to visit some incredible places in the world.